-In order to be successful in this job, the Director of Housing Services must consistently demonstrate competency in:
+ACCOUNTABILITY: In order to be successful in this job, the Lead Case Manager must consistently demonstrate competency in:

 Oral and written communication.

 Knowledge of the human service delivery system.

 Interpersonal skills: Must be able to treat clients with respect and courtesy and create an atmosphere of acceptance.
 Must develop and maintain effective working relationships with service providers.